Umeå University: Admissions

 Prospective Swedish students make their applications to all Swedish universities at the Swedish Council for Higher Education website Antagning.se and international students use its counterpart in English, Universityadmissions.se.
 Information specific to non EU/EEA students (applications, tuition fees and scholarships) can be found at Studyinsweden.se.

 Libraries

 Umeå University Library (a.k.a.
-UB) was established at the time of Umeå University's foundation in 1965, but has origins in from the Scientific Library in Umeå established in 1950 at Umeå City Library.
+UmUB) was established at the time of Umeå University's foundation in 1965, but has origins in from the Scientific Library in Umeå established in 1950 at Umeå City Library.
 Its main building dates from 1968, but has since been extended and rebuilt, most recently in 2006.
-There are subsidiary libraries at the Norrland's University Hospital, at the Umeå Arts Campus and in Örnsköldsvik.
+There are subsidiary libraries at the Norrland's University Hospital and the Umeå Arts Campus.

 Research

 Umeå University has research departments and education in a broad range of academic disciplines, with more than thirty university departments conducting most teaching and research.
 Since the 1990s there are also several research centers, mostly local but some in partnership with other Swedish universities, such as the neighbouring Swedish University of Agricultural Sciences and Luleå University of Technology.

 The university is home to more than 2,000 researchers and teachers, many of them with international background.
 Important research areas include ageing and population studies, infections, and forest research.